For many people, the idea of voluntarily cutting off contact from a family member is unimaginable – especially during the holidays.

 ‘Shouldn’t I have been able to sort this out when I was a teenager?’

 It might be helpful to think about this in terms of the Attachment Escalator.
 I find this analogy incredibly useful.
 (See more on the Relationship Escalator, and the Sex Escalator on this blog.)
 It’s a really effective way to critique the supposed gold standard of sex and relationships that causes people to put such pressure on themselves – and each other – in the name of socially sanctioned relating.

 So we are put on this attachment escalator when we are born and it becomes our default forward movement with those closest to us.
 For some, this works out fine.
 But for others this escalator is poorly constructed and frequently malfunctions.
 Instead of making changes, or even abandoning it, we instead find ourselves staying on it, blaming ourselves for what just keeps on not working, even if we find the situation intolerable, because it is easier to just let ourselves be carried forwards.
 The longer we stay on it, the more habituated we become to being undermined, bullied, manipulated or threatened (as, of course, can anyone who is the perpetrator of those things).
 Eventually this will impact your other relationships and ultimately your enjoyment of life.

 But not everyone, for a million reasons, finds themselves able to separate from family when young.
 It can take years, and sometimes years of therapy, to make the necessary connections, and feel ready to do so.
 So please don’t blame yourself for not having fixed everything before.

 If you’re a young person or student: Standalone has a student section.
-Queen Mary University of London has a useful support guide here.
-Albert Kennedy Trust works with homeless LGBT+ youth in the UK.
-Your Holiday Mom offers online support to LGBT+ youth during the holidays.
+Albert Kennedy Trust works with homeless LGBTQIA+ youth in the UK.
+Your Holiday Mom offers online support to LGBTQIA+ youth during the holidays.

 ‘I’m getting away from a narcissist, so it’s okay isn’t it?’